What is the Difference between Naan and Pita

 Gareth Busby

-Naan’s origin is India, and it’s common in South and West Asia, as well as the Caribbean.
+Naan’s origin is India, and it’s common in South and West Asia and the Caribbean.
 Pita originated in the Middle East, yet is popular in Eastern Mediterranean countries.

 How are naans and pitas different?